Now is your chance to learn to play the Pocahontas theme song on ukulele with this Colors of the Wind ukulele tutorial.

 Many critics and writers consider Colors of the Wind as a philosophical and though-provoking ballad.
 The song’s lyrics touched on the subjects of racism and equality as well as environmental awareness and harmonious nature.
 The Academy of Motion Picture Arts and Sciences honored Colors of the Wind with the award for Best Original Song.
 Likewise, the Hollywood Foreign Press Association bestowed the Best Original Song award to the Pocahontas theme song.
 Moreover, the Recording Academy also awarded the Grammy to the musical team of Menken and Schwartz for Best Song Written for Visual Media.

-While Judy Kuhn, who played the singing voice of Pocahontas, first recorded Colors of the Wind, Vanessa Williams performed the song for the film’s soundtrack.
+Judy Kuhn, who played the singing voice of Pocahontas, first recorded Colors of the Wind.
+But Vanessa Williams performed the song for the film’s soundtrack.
 Williams’ version, released as a single, charted in many countries reaching number 4 in the US Billboard Hot 100.